Join a Sports League, Kayak Through Caves or Lace Up Your Roller Skates!

 Practice Oceanfront Yoga at Palisades Park

 Slow down and relax with a meditative yoga class at Palisades Park overlooking the Pacific.
-Taught by local yoga instructor Steve Hubbard, classes are designed to help students cultivate a strong mental and physical balance through mindful movement.
-All sessions are donation-based and perfect for trying yoga in a non-competitive setting.
-Students are guided through a series of vinyasa flows with inversions, creating an upbeat yet soothing workout for diverse skill levels.
-There’s no need for advance reservations—simply arrive at the location on Law Street 15 minutes before class; the current schedule has classes at 9 a.m. on Tuesdays and Thursdays and 10 a.m. sessions on the weekends, but check their website before you go.
+Local yoga instructor Steve Hubbard leads these classes, helping students build mental and physical balance through mindful movement.
+Donation-based and welcoming to all, each session offers a non-competitive space to explore yoga.
+Students flow through vinyasa sequences with inversions, blending an upbeat energy with a calming workout for all skill levels.
+Thereās no need for advance reservationsāsimply arrive at the location on Law Street 15 minutes before class; the current schedule has classes at 9 a.m. on Tuesdays and Thursdays and 10 a.m. sessions on the weekends, but check their website before you go.Ā

 Location: Pacific Beach